Measuring the star formation rate with gravitational waves from binary black holes: Event rates

 \section{Event rates}

 As sources are detected in a gravitational-wave detector network, one can estimate their redshifts \citep{Vitale3G,2016ApJ...825..116F,2015PhRvD..91d2003V} and measure their detection rate in the local frame.
-Let $\dmr(z_m)\equiv \frac{\ud N_m}{\ud t_d \ud z}$ be the total redshift rate density of mergers in the detector frame (the number of mergers per detector time per redshift).
+Let~\footnote{We will use the subscript ``f'' for quantities related to the formation of binaries, and ``m'' for quantities related to their merger.} $\dmr(z_m)\equiv \frac{\ud N_m}{\ud t_d \ud z}$ be the total redshift rate density of mergers in the detector frame (the number of mergers per detector time per redshift).
 The shape of this function, given the uncertainty in the observed redshift of the detected sources, can be inferred with hierarchical analysis~\citep{Mandel:2010,Hogg:2010,Youdin:2011,Farr:2011}.

 The redshift rate density can be written in terms of the volumetric total merger rate in the source frame, $\vmr(z_m)\equiv \frac{\ud N_m}{\ud V_c \ud t_s}$ as

 where the $1+z_m$ term arises from converting source-frame time to detector-frame time~\citep{Dominik:2013tma}.